-To submit an online veteran certification request through your Bobcat Web Account.
+Continuing students may submit an online veteran certification request through your Bobcat Web Account.

 - A veteran who died or is permanently and totally disabled as the result of a service-connected disability.
 The disability must arise out of active service in the Armed Forces.

 - A veteran who died from any cause while such service-connected disability was in existence.

 - A service member missing in action or captured in line of duty by a hostile force.